 - End of Life Services

 Horse owners today frequently find themselves in a tough situation when addressing end of life options for their horse.
 In many communities it is very costly to humanely euthanize and dispose of the carcass of a deceased horse.
 Often horse owners will take their horse to an auction as an alternative to addressing end of life care.
 In some cases, horse owners do not want to take their horse to an auction; but they also do not have the finances to humanely euthanize their horse.
 Thus, their horse may experience neglect out in a pasture that is not necessarily intentional but rather a result of no good options.
 The Right Horse is supporting programs that provide open admission access to horse owners giving them a humane alternative for end of life options.
 Owners can surrender their horse for free to a shelter; and the shelter will determine if the horse needs to be euthanized or could be an adoption candidate.
-The Right Horse is piloting a program with Horse Plus Humane Society to provide one-day open shelters throughout the country in 2017.
+The Right Horse piloted a program to provide one-day open shelters throughout the country in 2017.

 Collaborations Between Welfare and Industry